vic-ma/howtodismantle.github.io/_posts/2024-02-05-Mastering-the-Merge-A-Guide-to-Seamless-Tableau-Integration-in-Peakboard-Applications.md

   </tableau-viz>
 {% endhighlight %}

 Later, we will create two global variables: one for the server and one for the URL.
-Of course, we can also use fixed values in the HTML, but that's a bad practice.
+Of course, we can also use fixed values in the HTML---but that's a bad practice.
 Using variables lets us change the Tableau dashboard or visualization without having to change the actual HTML code.

 ![image](/assets/2024-02-05/055.png)

 ![image](/assets/2024-02-05/056.png)

-Finally, we add an HTML control in the middle of the canvas and give it a proper name.
+Finally, we add an HTML control in the center of the canvas and give it a proper name.

 ![image](/assets/2024-02-05/060.png)

 The actual magic happens in the *refreshed script* of the Token generator data source.
-As you can see in the screenshot, we simply build the HTML code and put the three dynamic values in the right places of the code.
-After concatenating these, we apply the HTML code to the HTML property of the HTML control.
+As you can see in the screenshot, we build the HTML code and insert the three dynamic values into the appropriate places in the code.
+After concatenating everything, we apply the HTML code to the HTML property of the HTML control.

 ![image](/assets/2024-02-05/070.png)